-Dr. Ezike has served on a number of transportation advisory groups, including the Riders Advisory Council of the Washington Metropolitan Area Transit Authority (WMATA) and the Access for All (AFA) and Air and Climate Public Advisory (ACPAC) Committees of the Transportation Planning Board of the Metropolitan Washington Council of Governments.
+Dr. Richard Ezike is an expert on transportation equity, environmental sustainability, and STEM education outreach.
+He currently works as the Director of Infrastructure and Engagement at CHPlanning Ltd., where he leads the firm’s projects around infrastructure and community engagement.
+He has worked for the Urban Institute, Union of Concerned Scientists, and the Congressional Black Caucus Foundation.
 He has advised on transportation issues for federal agencies such as the Department of Energy, Department of Transportation, and the Environmental Protection Agency; and for organizations such as the Transportation Research Board, Smart Growth America, the Greenlining Institute, Securing America’s Future Energy, and the State Innovation Exchange.
-He has keynoted at NC State University, the University of Michigan, and at the 2019 Sustainable Cleveland Summit, and has been quoted by the Washington Post, Greater Greater Washington, Washington Informer, and Digital Trends.
+He has keynoted at NC State University, the University of Michigan, and at the 2019 Sustainable Cleveland Summit, and has been quoted by the Washington Post and Digital Trends.

 He is also passionate about supporting the current and next generations of Black engineers and scientists through his involvement with the National Society of Black Engineers (NSBE).
 Within NSBE, he currently serves as the Professionals Chair for Region 2, which oversees 15 chapters in 7 states in the Mid-Atlantic region.
 He previously served as the President of the Washington DC Professionals Chapter.
 Dr. Ezike holds memberships with the Conference of Minority Transportation Officials, the Young Professionals in Transportation, and the National Urban League Young Professionals Network.

 Dr. Ezike holds a Ph.D. in chemical engineering from the University of Michigan-Ann Arbor and a B.S. in chemical engineering from North Carolina State University.